CVE-2026-35406: CWE-400: Uncontrolled Resource Consumption in containers aardvark-dns

 Technical Analysis

-Aardvark-dns, an authoritative DNS server for A/AAAA container records, has a vulnerability (CWE-400) in versions from 1.16.0 up to but not including 1.17.1.
-When it receives a truncated TCP DNS query followed by a connection reset, it enters an unrecoverable infinite error loop consuming 100% CPU, causing denial of service.
+Aardvark-dns, an authoritative DNS server for A/AAAA container records, has a vulnerability (CWE-400) in versions from 1.16.0 to 1.17.0 where a specific sequence of a truncated TCP DNS query followed by a connection reset triggers an infinite error loop consuming 100% CPU.
+This uncontrolled resource consumption can cause denial of service.
 The vulnerability is addressed in version 1.17.1.

 Potential Impact

-The vulnerability causes the aardvark-dns server to consume excessive CPU resources, leading to denial of service.
-There is no impact on confidentiality or integrity.
-No known exploits are reported in the wild.
+The vulnerability causes the aardvark-dns server to consume 100% CPU indefinitely, leading to denial of service.
+There is no impact on confidentiality or integrity reported.
+No known exploits in the wild have been documented.

 Mitigation Recommendations

-Upgrade aardvark-dns to version 1.17.1 or later, where this vulnerability is fixed.
-Patch status is confirmed by the version fix information.
-No other mitigation is indicated.
+Upgrade aardvark-dns to version 1.17.1 or later where this vulnerability is fixed.
+Patch status is confirmed by the version information in the description.
+No other mitigation steps are indicated.

 Technical Details